Efficient certification of intractable quantum states with few Pauli measurements: Quantum state certification with few Pauli measurements

-At a high level, Protocol~\ref{protocol:certification} uses back-propagation (see section~\ref{subsection:prelims:backprop}) to estimate single-qubit fidelities between reduced states of $C^\dag\rho C$ and the corresponding single-qubit target state $\ket{\psi_i}$ via DFE (see section~\ref{subsection:prelims:DFE}).
-This DFE requires more samples when $\ket{\psi_i}$ is a magic state, so to compensate for this the subsystems $i$ to compare are randomly selected using importance sampling via the $\mu(i)$ distribution.
-These single-qubit fidelities are then combined to estimate a robust witness of the fidelity $F(C^\dag\rho C,C^\dag\Psi C)=F(\rho,\ket\Psi)$ (see section~\ref{subsection:prelims:witness}).
+In the i.i.d.\ setting, the held-out copy $\rho_{\mathrm{fin}}$ is simply in state $\rho$; it becomes essential in the non-i.i.d.\ setting (Section~\ref{rmk:malicious}) since it might be correlated with other samples.
+The held-out copy is also particularly important for the verification of computations (Section~\ref{section:VQC}) since it will be used to perform the measurements that actually drive the computation, after certification.
+At a high level, Protocol~\ref{protocol:certification} uses back-propagation (see Section~\ref{subsection:prelims:backprop}) to estimate single-qubit fidelities between reduced states of $C^\dag\rho C$ and the corresponding single-qubit target state $\ket{\psi_i}$ via DFE (see Section~\ref{subsection:prelims:DFE}).
+This DFE requires more samples when $\ket{\psi_i}$ is a magic state.
+To compensate for this, the qubits $i$ are randomly selected using importance sampling via the $\mu(i)$ distribution.
+These single-qubit fidelities are then combined to estimate a robust witness of the fidelity $F(C^\dag\rho C,C^\dag\ket\Psi)=F(\rho,\ket\Psi)$ (see Section~\ref{subsection:prelims:witness}).
+Throughout the protocol, the prefactor $\tfrac12$ arises because the relevant probability distributions are over single-qubit Paulis, i.e.\ the $d=2$ case of Section~\ref{subsection:prelims:DFE}.

 Protocol~\ref{protocol:certification} only requires single-qubit Pauli measurements and simple classical post-processing (sampling from univariate distributions), making it time efficient in $N$ and $n$.
 We now show that this protocol provides a certification of the target \CEPS\ $\ket\Psi$ that is also sample-efficient: